Nihalasghayyubmh/Majaal-and-Tika-Connect/README.md

 # WhatsApp Business API Integration — Odoo 17
-### Majaal & Xtreme
+### Majaal & Tika

 ---

 ## Overview

-This project integrates the WhatsApp Business API (Meta Cloud API) with Odoo 17 to automate customer communications for two companies — **Majaal** and **Xtreme**.
+This project integrates the WhatsApp Business API (Meta Cloud API) with Odoo 17 to automate customer communications for two companies — **Majaal** and **Tika**.
 Automated WhatsApp messages are triggered by business events such as delivery confirmations, invoice sends, sales order confirmations, and new customer registrations.

 ---